Jake Batty: Accrington Stanley (loan)

 On 29 August 2024, Batty joined Accrington Stanley on loan until the end of the season.
 On 3 May 2025, Batty won numerous awards at the Accrington Stanley 2024–25 end of season awards, including Players' Young Player of the Season and Supporters' Trust Young Player of the Season.

+Swindon Town

+On 2 February 2026, Batty joined Swindon Town on a short term deal until the end of the season.

+On 7 February 2026 Batty made his competitive debut as a first half substitute in the 3-0 victory over Oldham, wearing the number 26.

+On 15 May 2026, it was confirmed that Batty would not be extending his stay at Swindon beyond the 2025-26 season, therefore becoming a free agent.

+Fleetwood Town

+On 28 July 2026, Batty joined League Two club Fleetwood Town on a two-year deal.
+Batty was given the squad number 24.

 International career

 Batty has represented England at under-17 level.